RoopeshSinghal/30-Days-30-SQL-Functions/readme.md

-## 30 Days 30 SQL Functions
+## 30 Days 30 SQL Functions 🛢️

 Welcome to my **30 Days 30 SQL Functions** challenge!
-Each day, I explore a new SQL function with explanations and examples.
+Each day, I explore a new SQL function with explanations, examples, and practical insights.
+By the end of this challenge, you'll have a solid understanding of commonly used SQL functions and how to apply them in real-world scenarios.

 ## Progress
 - [Day 1: COUNT()](Day%201%3A%20COUNT().md)